mrchrisadams/herenow/readme.md

 ## HereNow - a passive location based way to put an API on a building

 HereNow is a utility to add an API onto physical spaces by making educated guesses about who's in physical environment, based on whether laptops, iPads or smart phones they own are detected on networks serving the space at given moment.

+##### Right now, the assumption here is that a space only has one wifi point, and here now only serves one network.

 ### Why would I care?